thisiscaau/china-paper-archive/README.md

-# china-paper-archive
+# CAAU's Collective Notes
-A repository where i store my notes translated from Chinese to English or Vietnamese for personal needs and for those who find it helpful.
+A repository where i store my notes translated from various sources (Codeforces,CSDN,Chinese-IOI-papers,..) to English or Vietnamese for personal needs and for those who find it helpful.